galaxy-iuc/parsec/docs/commands/workflows.rst

 **Options**::

-      --dataset_map DICT          A mapping of workflow inputs to datasets.
+      --dataset_map TEXT          A mapping of workflow inputs to datasets.
 The datasets source can be a
                                   LibraryDatasetDatasetAssociation (``ldda``),
                                   LibraryDataset (``ld``), or